This article originally appeared on the American Medical News‘ blog, written by Kevin B. O’Reilly, and can be found here.

 From 2011 through 2015, for example, primary care physicians and general surgeons who work in health professional shortage areas will get a 10% Medicare pay bump for certain services.
 In 2013 and 2014, Medicaid will increase pay to Medicare levels for primary care services delivered by primary care physicians.
+Furthermore, TD Bank physician mortgage loan options are available to healthcare members.
 Unused residency slots will be shifted to programs that promise to train more primary care doctors and general surgeons.
 And a national work force commission will analyze the shortage problem and issue guidance for a competitive state grant program.

 The American Medical Association lauded the health reform provisions but said further changes are needed to strengthen the physician work force, noting that at least 21 states and 17 medical specialty societies already are reporting doctor shortages.

 “It’s clear that there is more to be done to attract the best and brightest students to careers in medicine and to keep practicing physicians caring for patients,” said AMA President-elect Cecil B. Wilson, MD.
 “The current average medical student debt is $155,000, and students and residents need help identifying funding sources and managing financial issues.
 Congress must lift the cap on government-funded medical residency training slots so that all future medical students can finish their training and become full-fledged physicians.
 Medical liability reform and permanent repeal of the broken Medicare physician payment formula will help physicians stay in medical practice.”

 Work force experts and some physician leaders say health reform provisions and other efforts may not avert a crisis, given the crush of the newly insured.